Abhinav-Marlingaplar/Indian-Stock-Data-Analysis-2020-2025/README.md

     * Jupyter Notebook will open in your default web browser.
 You will see a list of files and folders.
     * Navigate to the location of the notebook file (e.g., `your-notebook-name.ipynb`) and click on it to open it.
 You can then run the code cells in the notebook.

-## Results

-The analysis provides insights into the historical performance of the selected stocks, including their growth trajectories, volatility, and risk-reward characteristics.
-Key findings are summarized in the notebook.

 ## Author

 Abhinav Marlingaplar